10130 Mallard Creek Rd

 4. Miscellaneous.
 If children are involved, a court may award possession of the house to one party as may be in the bests interests of the minor children or as part of a child support order.
 Rule 65 of the North Carolina Rules of Civil Procedure also provides a potential avenue for judges to award possession of the marital residence through injunctive relief when a failure to do so may result in irreparable harm.

-Have questions about separation and divorce in Mecklenburg or Cabarrus counties in North Carolina?
-We can help with all aspects of divorce, including property division, alimony, child custody, and child support.
+Have questions about separation, divorce, and/or property division in Mecklenburg or Cabarrus counties in North Carolina?
+We can help with all aspects of divorce, including equitable distribution, alimony, child custody, and child support.
 Our attorneys are available to help with drafting separation agreements, negotiating settlements, and/or litigating any of these divorce related items in amicable or highly contested cases.
+Our attorneys are also prepared to assist with partition actions.
 704-412-1442.
 We can help.

 ****The following blog written by one of our Charlotte, NC based divorce lawyers is designed to be an overview of three of the most common scenarios we see when spouses divide a marital home upon separation and divorce.
 The blog was created as a brief summary of what can be complex legal scenarios, and is not meant to provide legal advice.
 When divorcing, it is important to contact an attorney who is licensed in your particular jurisdiction.
 Our attorneys are licensed to practice divorce law in the state of North Carolina, and practice primarily in Mecklenburg and Cabarrus counties.